moneytoo/Player/README.md

  * PiP (Picture in Picture) on Android 8+ (resizable on Android 11+)
  * Resize (fit/crop)
  * Volume boost
- * No ads, tracking or even the Internet permission (no storage permission either)
+ * No ads, tracking or excessive permissions

 To load external (non-embedded) subtitles, long press the file open action in the bottom bar.
 The first time you do that, you will be offered to select root video folder to enable automatic loading of external subtitles.